Risk Factors

 If our licensees do not satisfy their obligations, we will be unable to develop our licensed product candidates.

-As part of the AD Pharma Agreement, the Zyla Agreement, the KemPharm Agreement, the MainPointe Agreement, or any license agreement we may enter into relating to any of our LIMITx™ or Impede® Technology products in development or our Aversion® technology, we will not have day-to-day control over the activities of our licensees with respect to any product candidate.
 If a licensee fails to fulfill its obligations under an agreement with us, we may be unable to assume the development and/or commercialization of the product covered by that agreement or to enter into alternative arrangements with another third party.
 In addition, we may encounter delays in the commercialization of the products that are the subject of a license agreement.
 Accordingly, our ability to receive any revenue from the products covered by such agreements will be dependent on the efforts of our licensees.
 We could be involved in disputes with a licensee, which could lead to delays in or termination of, our development and/or commercialization programs and result in time consuming and expensive litigation or arbitration.
 In addition, any such dispute could diminish our licensee’s commitment to us and reduce the resources they devote to developing and/or commercializing our products.
 If any licensee terminates or breaches its agreement, or otherwise fails to complete its obligations in a timely manner, our chances of successfully developing and/or commercializing our product candidates would be materially adversely effected.
-Additionally, due to the nature of the market for Oxaydo® and our LIMITx™ and Impede® product candidates, it may be necessary for us to license a significant portion of our product candidates to a single company, thereby eliminating our opportunity to commercialize other product candidates with other licensees.
+Additionally, it may be necessary for us to license a significant portion of our product candidates for a single technology to a single company, thereby eliminating our opportunity to commercialize other product candidates with other licensees.

-The market may not be receptive to products incorporating our Aversion®, Impede® or LIMITx™ Technologies.
+The market may not be receptive to products incorporating our LIMITx™ Technology.

 The commercial success of our products will depend on acceptance by health care providers and others that such products are clinically useful, cost-effective and safe.
-There can be no assurance given that our products utilizing the Aversion®, Impede® or LIMITx™ Technologies will be accepted by health care providers and others.
+There can be no assurance given that our products utilizing the LIMITx™ Technology will be accepted by health care providers and others.
 Factors that may materially affect market acceptance of our product candidates include but are not limited to:

 If we, our licensees or others identify serious adverse events or deaths relating to any of our products once on the market, we may be required to withdraw our products from the market, which would hinder or preclude our ability to generate revenues.

 The ability of our licensees to successfully commercialize our products may depend in part on the availability of reimbursement for our prescription products from government health administration authorities, private health insurers, and other third-party payers and administrators, including Medicaid and Medicare.
-We cannot predict the availability of reimbursement for newly-approved products utilizing our Aversion®, Impede® or LIMITx™ Technologies.
-Third-party payers and administrators, including state Medicaid programs and Medicare, are challenging the prices charged for pharmaceutical products.
-Government and other third-party payers increasingly are limiting both coverage and the level of reimbursement for new drugs.
+We cannot predict the availability of reimbursement for newly-approved products utilizing our technologies.
+Third party payers and administrators, including state Medicaid programs and Medicare, are challenging the prices charged for pharmaceutical products.
+Government and other third-party payers may limit coverage, reduce reimbursement, and/or impose administrative processes for our products.
 Third-party insurance coverage may not be available to patients for any of our product candidates.
 The continuing efforts of government and third-party payers to contain or reduce the costs of health care may limit our commercial opportunity.
-If government and other third-party payers do not provide adequate coverage and reimbursement for any product utilizing our technologies, health care providers may not prescribe them or patients may ask their health care providers to prescribe competing products with more favorable reimbursement.
+If government and other third party payers do not provide adequate coverage and reimbursement for any product utilizing our technologies or impose burdensome administrative processes, health care providers may not prescribe them or patients may ask their health care providers to prescribe competing products with more favorable reimbursement.
 In some foreign markets, pricing and profitability of pharmaceutical products are subject to government control.
 In the United States, we expect there may be federal and state proposals for similar controls.
 In addition, we expect that increasing emphasis on managed care in the United States will continue to put pressure on the pricing of pharmaceutical products.
 Cost control initiatives could decrease the price that we or our licensees charge for any of our products in the future.
 Further, cost control initiatives could impair our ability or the ability of our licensees to commercialize our products and our ability to earn revenues from commercialization.

 Federal and foreign legislation may be enacted that may seriously impact the commercial viability and acceptance of the products we have licensed and are developing.